jezzsantos/saastack/README_DERIVATIVE.md

 > You only need to perform this step once, prior to running any of the `Integration.External` tests against 3rd party adapters (e.g., Flagsmith, Twilio, etc.)

-In the `Infrastructure.Shared.IntegrationTests` project, create a new file called `appsettings.Testing.local.json` and fill out the empty placeholders you see in `appsettings.TestingOnly.json` with values from service accounts that you have created for testing those 3rd party services.
+In the `Infrastructure.External.IntegrationTests` project, create a new file called `appsettings.Testing.local.json` and fill out the empty placeholders you see in `appsettings.TestingOnly.json` with values from service accounts that you have created for testing those 3rd party services.

 > DO NOT add this file to source control!